shse13/cadavre_exquis/README.md

             strength=strength, # How much the original image is preserved guidance_scale=guidance_scale # How closely the image should match the prompt ).images[0]`

-Examples of output are available in the repository.